Thursday, 12. December 2024

 Marlies Ziegler: I chose these exercises because they are easy to incorporate into one’s daily routine and can also be done by patients who are no longer as flexible as they once were.

 This exercise stretches your sides and mobilises your ribs, relaxing your muscles.
 A stretched ribcage can more assist with the movements of breathing, making it easier to breathe.
+How to do this exercise:

-NOTE: The information in this blog post is not a treatment recommendation.
+Note: The information in this blog post is not a treatment recommendation.
 The needs of patients vary greatly from person to person.
 The treatment approaches presented should be viewed only as examples.
 PARI recommends that patients always coordinate with their doctor and physiotherapist.

 An article written by the PARI BLOG editorial team.